mohamedhesham221/Dessert-Land/README.md

    npx tailwindcss -i ./assets/css/input.css -o ./assets/css/output.css --watch
    ```

-5. Open `index.html` in your preferred browser to run the project.
+5. Open `index.html` in your preferred browser to run the project or run a live server.

 ## 👨‍💻 Author